-The bad news about visceral fat is that it can accumulate quickly.
+The bad news about visceral fat is that it can build up quickly.
 The good news about visceral fat is that regular moderate physical activity can help prevent it and regular vigorous physical activity can help get rid of it.

 Visceral fat can go largely unnoticed because it’s not visible to the naked eye.
 One effective way researchers can locate visceral fat is by magnetic resonance imaging (MRI) , which uses magnetic fields and radio waves to take a picture of the inside of the abdomen.
 Researchers can use this picture to estimate the amount of visceral fat a person is carrying.